Different diets - AIBU?

 While menopause is a natural part of the ageing process, it can be brought on prematurely by medical procedures, such a surgery, chemotherapy or radiotherapy.
 A radical hysterectomy in particular, i.e. the removal of the uterus and the ovaries, can induce instant menopause, also known as surgical menopause.

-Menopausal symptoms, such as hot flushes, insomnia, vaginal dryness and mood swings, can follow a hysterectomy, but are usually more severe because the ovaries haven't been able to shut down gradually and naturally as they would have during 'normal' menopause.
-This instant shutdown also leads to a loss of testosterone, which can lower your sex drive and cause erratic moods.
+Menopausal symptoms, such as hot flushes, insomnia, vaginal dryness and mood swings, can follow a hysterectomy, but are usually more severe because the ovaries haven't been able to shut down as gradually and naturally as they would have during 'normal' menopause.

 If, however, your ovaries are not removed during the hysterectomy, instant menopause won't occur, but there is a possibility that you will experience menopause within five years.